cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > would be more appropriate to assume that the total stress S increases
 > linearly with depth in this manner.

-We agree that $S$ increasing linearly with depth would be more analogous to *Townend and Zoback 2000*, but our model does not allow for this, because we would have to vary $T$ spatially to exactly counterbalance variations in $M$ that deviate from linearity.
+To increase $S$ linearly with depth, we would need to vary $T$ spatially to exactly counterbalance variations in $M$ that deviate from linearity.
 Instead, we find it much simpler to approximate
 $T$ as increasing linearly with depth, because then we can quantify it with three numbers ($T'_{xx}$, $T'_{xy}$, and $T'_{yy}$, or equivalently $T'_{max}$,